 in the Eye of a Brainstorm calls on Chesbro’s experiences in

+working with mentally ill children.
 The pinnacle of the Mongo series and a book even the author admits is his very

 best is The